-The course is based on pioneering research by Dr. Kristin Neff, PhD, of the University of Texas and the clinical expertise of Dr. Chris Germer, PhD, of the Harvard Medical School-Cambridge Health Alliance.
-In-class activities include brief talks, experiential exercises and group discussions.
-The class is cumulative so that each session builds on the previous sessions.
+Mindful Self-Compassion (MSC) is an empirically supported eight-week online program based on pioneering research by Kristin Neff, PhD, of the University of Texas and the clinical expertise of Chris Germer, PhD, of the Harvard Medical School-Cambridge Health Alliance.

 - Describe key research supporting the benefits of mindful self-compassion

 - Identify the three fundamental components of mindful self-compassion

 - Employ the skill of mindfulness to identify opportunities for self-compassion